GEOS-EUDR-RepoHub/Metadatabase-geodata/README.md

 <img width="2649" height="1448" alt="dataset_theme_distribution_nature_style" src="https://github.com/user-attachments/assets/4bd76488-f2f0-44f9-ba42-4ebc67ff9495" />

 # Metadatabase: Dataset-Catalog (GEOS-EUDR Project)
-A curated table of metadata for published and public forest, commodities-related and other spatial datasets at global, regional scales and national-level (few countries).
+A curated catalog of metadata for published and public forest, commodities-related and other spatial datasets at global, regional, and national scales with particular relevance to the EU regulation of deforestation-free products (EUDR).

 ## Overview

-This repository contains the dataset catalog developed within the **GEOS-EUDR project** at Thünen-Institute of Forestry.
+This repository contains the dataset catalog developed within the **GEOS-EUDR project** at Thünen-Institute of Forestry (https://www.thuenen.de/en/institutes/forestry).
 The project supports spatially explicit analyses of uncertainties under the **European Regulation on Deforestation-free Products** (https://environment.ec.europa.eu/topics/forests/deforestation/regulation-deforestation-free-products_en).

-Within this context, the catalog compiles and organizes relevant geospatial datasets that contribute to the understanding and monitoring of deforestation-free supply chains and land-use dynamics across multiple spatial scales.
+Within this context, the catalog compiles and organizes relevant geospatial datasets that contribute to the understanding and monitoring of deforestation-free supply chains and land-use dynamics across multiple geographical and spatial scales.

 To facilitate usability, the dataset collection is structured to support transparent data discovery and reuse across both research and policy applications related to forest monitoring.